stefur/lizzy/README.md

 # Lystra

-Lystra is a simple and small app that lets [Waybar](https://github.com/Alexays/Waybar) display what you're currently listening to by using DBus signals.
+Lystra is a simple and small app that lets [Waybar](https://github.com/Alexays/Waybar) display what you're currently listening to by using DBus signals instead of polling.

 ## Features
 - Customizable output format, including colors (see Usage below)